PCSX2/pcsx2-net-www/docs/contributing/advanced_formatting.md

 ---
 title: "Advanced Code Formatting Guidelines"
-summary: "PCSX2 Project Coding Guidelines"
+description: "This page contains the complete set of coding guidelines for the PCSX2 project."
 draft: false
 toc: true
 sidebar_position: 3
 ---

-Coding guidelines for the entire PCSX2 project.
+This page contains the complete set of coding guidelines for the PCSX2 project.

 :::note
 This guideline is subject to change as the need arises.